for my first teaching job,

 for the artwork.

-a month or so of
+After a month or

-doing this, the carving had
+so of my doing this, carving

-become much more than a trick
+had become much more than a cheap trick

 to help me keep my mouth shut.
-It was
+It was a symbol,

-an important component of our classroom
+component of our classroom culture that

 talking with each other and the